nirvanasupermind/skink/SPEC.md

 This chapter specifies the lexical structure of Skink. -->

 # 1 Introduction
-Skink is a small, statically typed, interpreted programming language that is  especially suited to numeric computation and scientific computing.
+Skink is a lightweight, statically typed, interpreted programming language that is  especially suited to numeric computation and scientific computing.
 It emphasizes prototype-based code.

 # 2 Lexical Structure
-This chapter specifies the lexical structure of Skink.
+This section specifies the lexical structure of Skink.

 Skink programs are written using the Unicode character set.

 ## 2.1 Identifiers
-Identifiers consist of an ASCII letter or an ASCII underscore (`_`), optionally followed by a string of letters, digits, and underscores.
+Identifiers in Skink can be any string of Latin letters, digits, and underscores, not beginning with a digit.

-The lowercase and uppercase representation of the same alphabetic character are considered different characters.
-For instance "foo", "Foo" and "fOo" will be treated as 3 distinct identifiers.
+Skink is a case-sensitive language, so `foo` and `Foo` are counted as two distinct identifiers.

-## 2.2 Keywords
+## 2.2 Reserved Words
 The following words are reserved words by the language and cannot be used as identifiers:

 ```